Do you want to know how to take a mediocre photo and turn it into something great?

 Instead, base this choice on the overall emotion that you’d like to convey.
 If you want to convey a darker, colder tone, choose a cooler color temperature.
 If you want to convey a happier, comfortable tone, choose a warmer color temperature.

-For this photo, I ultimately decided on a cooler temperature–to reflect the winter setting:
+For this photo, I ultimately decided on a cooler temperature in order to reflect the winter setting:

 Step 3: Correct the Exposure of Your Photo for Perfect Details